Tarot Love Reading - 5 Insights into Your Present Love State of Affairs

 Step IV.
 Finally – concentrate for a minute.
 Look at the cards, then look into your soul, look into the depths of your thoughts and mental connections.
 That’s where the real magic of the tarot reading hides.
 And that’s where you will find the best insights.

-KING OF WANDS INTERPRETATION
+QUEEN OF PENTACLES INTERPRETATION

-4 OF WANDS INTERPRETATION
+4 OF CUPS INTERPRETATION

-THE SUN INTERPRETATION
+THE HIEROPHANT INTERPRETATION

 This is it for today, traveler.